-Most minor hockey associations offer two to three levels of play in any given age category: House/Local League, AE and Rep. (Note that not all associations offer AE.)
+Most local hockey associations offer two to three levels of play in any given age category: House/Local League, AE and Rep. (Note that not all associations offer AE.)

 House League hockey, sometimes called local league hockey, is a recreational level of play.
 Most teams at this league level have 1-2 practices and one game per week, making it easy to fit house league hockey into a hectic family schedule.
 House league registration is typically inexpensive, and house league away games are rarely hosted more than an hour’s drive away.
 House league players are almost always given equal ice time regardless of skill or talent, and teams play in fewer tournaments throughout the season.

 AE (Alternate/Additional Entry) hockey (not available in all associations) is a higher-calibre level of play for players who show strong skill and promise.
 AE teams are comprised of players who show sufficient skill to perform as Rep players, but, due to team roster size constraints, cannot be placed on the association’s primary Rep team.
-Most minor hockey associations require players to try out for Rep hockey before they will be considered for an AE team.
-AE teams serve as the official alternates for Rep teams, and are typically formed in local associations where there are enough skilled Rep-level (or near-Rep-level) players for two teams in any given age group.
-Not all communities have a population that can support an AE team, and therefore your local minor hockey association may or may not offer AE hockey.
+Most local hockey associations require players to try out for Rep hockey before they will be considered for an AE team.
+AE teams serve as the official alternates for Rep teams, and are typically formed in local hockey associations where there are enough skilled Rep-level (or near-Rep-level) players for two teams in any given age group.
+Not all communities have a population that can support an AE team, and therefore your local hockey association may or may not offer AE hockey.

 AE teams typically play away games that are up to a 90-minute driving distance from their home arena, and play several tournaments throughout the season.
 Some AE players may receive more ice time than others depending on their skill, talent and willingness to work hard on the ice.
 Most AE teams have two 90-minute practices per week, plus one home game and one away game.
 AE teams often participate in overnight tournaments.